FarmData2/FarmData2/README.md

 The FarmData2 community communicates on the [FarmData2 Zulip Chat](https://farmdata2.zulipchat.com).
 Feel free to get in touch there with questions, comments and suggestions.

-Feature requests and Bug Reports related to the operation of FarmData module can be discussed in the [FarmData2 Zulip Chat](https://farmdata2.zulipchat.com) or reported in the [FarmData2 Issue Tracker](https://github.com/FarmData2/FarmData2/issues) on GitHub.
+Feature requests and bug reports related to the operation of the FarmData module can be discussed in the [FarmData2 Zulip Chat](https://farmdata2.zulipchat.com) or reported in the [FarmData2 Issue Tracker](https://github.com/FarmData2/FarmData2/issues) on GitHub.

 ## Contributing to FarmData2